FrostedBiscuit/MaxiWebsite/README.md

 ## Initial setup and requirements
 ### Requirements
-Node.js
+* Node.js
-Visual Studio
+* Visual Studio
 ### Setup
-With your console of choice redirect to MaxiWebsite/MaxiBackend directory and run `npm install` to setup node.js
+With your console of choice redirect to MaxiWebsite/MaxiBackend directory and run `npm install` to setup node.js and npm.